garylirocks/quickrefs/terraform.markdown

 - Two resources:
   - `azapi_resource`: manage a resource
   - `azapi_update_resource`: manage a subset of any existing resource's properties, **WON'T remove the properties when this resource is removed**
+  - `azapi_resource_action`: triggers an action on a resource, such as generating SSH keys

 ```terraform
 # providers.tf